ronaldbosma/track-availability-in-app-insights/README.md

 - A Logic App workflow:
   1. Checks the availability of an API every minute

-This sample uses Azure Functions to perform availability tests from code because it provides an easy way to trigger the tests on a schedule, but you can use other services that can host .NET code as well.

 For the backend, an API in API Management is used that randomly returns a `200 OK` or `503 Service Unavailable` response based on a [configurable approximate failure percentage](#configure-approximate-failure-percentage).
-Note that you can use any backend to check for availability, not just an API in API Management.

 After deployment, availability test results should appear in Application Insights.
 See the following image for an example: